m-elsonbaty/Knowledge-Base/SQL.md

-## Exploring a New Database and Finding the latset Transaction
+## Exploring a New Database and Finding the latest Transaction

 ### SQL Query to Find Transactions from the Last 2 Days